MontiCore/cd4analysis/README.md

 Further examples can be found [here][ExampleModels].

+The CD language infrastructure can be used as CLI tool from shell as well as within gradle or just as framework with dirct Java API access.

 # Command Line Interface

 This section describes the CLI tool of the CD language.
 The CLI tool provides typical functionality used when processing models.
-To this effect, it provides funcionality for
+It provides funcionality for
-* parsing,
-* coco-checking,
+* parsing including coco-checking and creating symbol tables,
 * pretty-printing,
-* creating symbol tables,
 * storing symbols in symbol files,
 * loading symbols from symbol files, and
 * transforming CDs into the svg format and textual PlantUML models.

-The requirements for building and using the CD CLI tool are that Java 8, Git, and Gradle are installed and available for use in Bash.
+The requirements for building and using the CD CLI tool are that Java 8, Git, and Gradle are installed and available for use e.g. in Bash.

-The following subsection describes how to download the CLI tool.
-Then, this document describes how to build the CLI tool from the source files.
-Afterwards, this document contains a tutorial for using the CLI tool.

 ## Downloading the Latest Version of the CLI Tool

 A ready to use version of the CLI tool can be downloaded in the form of an executable JAR file.
 You can use [**this download link**][CLIDownload] for downloading the CLI tool.

-Alternatively, you can download the CLI tool using `wget`.
+Or you can use `wget`.
+This
-The following command downloads the latest version of the CLI tool and saves it under the name `CDCLI.jar` in your working directory:
+command downloads the latest version of the CLI tool under the name `CDCLI.jar` in your working directory:
 ```shell
 wget "https://nexus.se.rwth-aachen.de/service/rest/v1/search/assets/download?sort=version&repository=monticore-snapshots&maven.groupId=de.monticore.lang&maven.artifactId=cd4analysis&maven.extension=jar&maven.classifier=cli" -O CDCLI.jar
 ```

-## Building the CLI Tool from the Sources
+## Building the CLI Tool from the Sources (if desired)

+As alternative to a download,
-It is possible to build an executable JAR of the CLI tool from the source files located in GitHub.
+it is possible to build an executable JAR of the CLI tool from the source files located in GitHub.
 The following describes the process for building the CLI tool from the source files using Bash.
 For building an executable Jar of the CLI with Bash from the source files available in GitHub, execute the following commands.